-Figure 6-4: Comparison of utility functions for the three-period tree pattern of desirable decisions, and thus the conclusions in Chapter 5, hold true regardless of the function applied.
+Figure 6-4: Comparison of utility functions for the three-period tree

+The most important message from the sensitivity analysis of the value function is that changes in the decision space due to variations in value function structure are small.
+The general pattern of desirable decisions, and thus the conclusions in Chapter 5, hold true regardless of the function applied.
 Of the small differences, the most significant arise when a new shape of utility function is applied to the waste metric.
 In general, the diminishing returns function places greater desirability on scenarios that can bring the SNF stockpile close to zero; if highly exact decision results are required, further work should examine which function (or whether a completely different function) most closely approximates public desires surrounding waste.
 Metric definitions should also be considered carefully (and others tested), because the heat-based metric of VFH1 showed that certain formulations can place a natural weighting on a specific waste type.